Nice to meet you.

 Debt is scary, but the truth is, it’s a necessity in the society we’ve invented.
 You need to be able to go places, but few people have all the cash for a car sitting in their savings account.

-With any type of loan, be smart about it.
+Be smart about any type of loan.
 Talk to friends or family about their experiences borrowing money and see if they have any suggestions.
 Don’t take out loans unless you have to, but stay informed if you do.